-1 PIP (production injection packer) indicates water levels measured in dual-completed wells
+1 PIP (production injection packer) indicates water levels measured in C-2737, a dual-completed well.

-2 SNL-6 and SNL-15 are currently not representative of undisturbed conditions in the Culebra; water levels in these well are predicted to continue to rise for the foreseeable future.
+2 SNL-06, SNL-13, and SNL-15 are currently not representative of undisturbed conditions in the Culebra; water levels in these well are predicted to continue to rise for the foreseeable future.

-Figure 2.18.
+Figure 2.17.
 Distribution of 100 particle traces (red lines) from C-2737 (center of waste panels) to WIPP LWB (heavy black line) for CRA-2009 PABC.
-Figure is combination of contours and blue contour from 2010 ASER (DOE 2011c), and individual realization particle traces from CRA-2009 PABC (Kuhlman, 2010a).
+Figure is combination of contours and blue contour from 2012 ASER (DOE 2012d), and individual realization particle traces from CRA-2009 PABC (Kuhlman, 2010a).
 Culebra monitoring wells are indicated with blue or green circles.